cynthiatreger/er-resiliency/README.md

 ### Solution #2: S2S VPN backup

-ExpressRoute and VPN can also be combined in an Active-Passive configuration to provide disaster recovery capabilities.
+ExpressRoute and VPN can also be combined in an Active-Passive configuration to provide disaster recovery capabilities ([doc](https://learn.microsoft.com/en-us/azure/expressroute/use-s2s-vpn-as-backup-for-expressroute-privatepeering)).

 ![](images/s2svpn-backup.png)

-Both a VPN Gateway and an ExpressRoute Gateway can exist in the same GatewaySubnet. (que fait la poliiiice?)
+* Both a VPN Gateway and an ExpressRoute Gateway can exist in the same `GatewaySubnet`.

-Transit routing between the ExpressRoute Gateway and the VPN Gateway is not possible without the use of [ARS](https://learn.microsoft.com/en-us/azure/route-server/overview) or [virtual WAN](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about).
+* Transit routing between the ExpressRoute Gateway and the VPN Gateway is not possible without the use of [ARS](https://learn.microsoft.com/en-us/azure/route-server/overview) or [Virtual WAN](https://learn.microsoft.com/en-us/azure/virtual-wan/virtual-wan-about).

-ExpressRoute routes take precedence over other routes for the same prefixes.
+* ExpressRoute routes take precedence over other routes for the same prefixes.

-When different but overlapping prefixes are used, the route with the longest prefix is chosen.
+* When different but overlapping prefixes are used, the route with the longest prefix is chosen.

 ## 3.2.
 On-Prem misconfigurations/failures and MSEE maintenances